 4. These raptors use their long, broad wings for soaring on rising warm-air currents called thermals.
 They will soar up to 10,000 feet high and can reach speeds as fast as 40 miles per hour when flying.

 5. Bald Eagles cannot swim, but with their hollow bones and lightweight plumage, they do float well.
 If a Bald Eagle catches an especially heavy fish, it may stay floating on the water and use its wings to row to shore because it can’t take off without letting go of its prize.

-6. It takes a young Bald Eagle 4-5 years to reach sexual maturity, and they don’t develop their characteristic white head until they are fully adults.
+6. It takes a young Bald Eagle four to five years to reach sexual maturity, and they don’t develop their characteristic white head until they are fully adults.
 When they do take a mate, these birds will mate for life, only acquiring a new mate if their partner dies.

 7. A mated pair of Bald Eagles will reuse the same nest year after year.
 The nest is made of sticks, twigs, and corn stalks and is lined with feathers and moss.
 Bald Eagle nests can get as large as 5-8 feet wide and 2 feet deep and may weigh as much as a ton or more.

 8. The Bald Eagle was named the national bird of the United States in 1787 and is part of the presidential seal and many different federal emblems.
 The Bald Eagle is also depicted on coins and is a popular mascot for schools and sports teams.
 Go Eagles!

 9. Hollywood often gets Bald Eagles wrong.
 That long, piercing scream used in movies with Bald Eagles?
 That’s actually the call of a Red-tailed Hawk!
 Bald Eagles have a high-pitched, whinny-like cackling or laughing call.
 Have a listen to both: